The Meme Department

 -

 As General Counsel of Blackwell Pharmaceuticals, Tonya Powell has mastered the art of perfectionism under pressure.
 She’s brilliant, exacting, and just empathetic enough to make you question whether the problem is you.
+(It’s not.)
 This meme series explores the quiet tyranny of high-functioning management—the 2 a.m. emails, the performance masks, the burnout rebranded as “excellence.”
 For Tonya, control isn’t power.
 It’s protection.

 -

-President Kweshi Asante has ruled the nation of Zavari for over two decades with an iron will, a tailored suit, and a flair for spectacle.
+President Kwesi Asante has ruled the nation of Zavari for over two decades with an iron will, a tailored suit, and a flair for spectacle.
 Equal parts statesman and showman, he knows that true power isn’t taken—it’s performed.
 This meme series draws from his authoritarian playbook, offering leadership “tips” steeped in control, fear, and the art of narrative manipulation.
 In the world of Bloody Hell, tyranny doesn’t shout—it smiles for the camera.

 Follow Along

-New memes debut weekly on social media.
 Follow along below or track the campaign using #BloodyHellNovel.